basecamp/thruster/README.md

 Thruster is an HTTP/2 proxy for simple production-ready deployments of Rails applications.
-It runs alongside the Puma webserver to provide a few additional features to help your app run efficiently and safely on the open Internet:
+It runs alongside the Puma webserver to provide a few additional features that help your app run efficiently and safely on the open Internet:

+- HTTP/2 support
 - Automatic SSL certificate management with Let's Encrypt
-- HTTP/2 support
-- Basic HTTP caching
+- Basic HTTP caching of public assets
-- X-Sendfile support for efficient file serving
+- X-Sendfile support and compression, to efficiently serve static files
-- Automatic GZIP compression

-Thruster tries to be as zero-config as possible, so most features are automatically enabled with sensible defaults.
+Thruster aims to be as zero-config as possible.
+It has no configuration file, and most features are automatically enabled with sensible defaults.
+The goal is that simply running your Puma server with Thruster should be enough to get a production-ready setup.

-One exception to that is the `SSL_DOMAIN` environment variable, which is required to enable SSL provisioning.
-If `SSL_DOMAIN` is not set, Thruster will operate in HTTP-only mode.
+The only exception to this is SSL provisioning: in order for Thruster to provision SSL certificates, it needs to know which domain those certificates should be for.
+So to use SSL, you need to set the `SSL_DOMAIN` environment variable.
+If you don't set this variable, Thruster will run in HTTP-only mode.

+Thruster also wraps the Puma process so that you can use it without managing multiple processes yourself.
+This is particularly useful when running in a containerized environment, where you typically won't have a process manager available to coordinate the processes.
+Instead you can use Thruster as your `CMD`, and it will manage Puma for you.

+Thruster was originally created for the [ONCE](https://once.com) project, where we wanted a no-fuss way to serve a Rails application from a single container, directly on the open Internet.
+We've since found it useful for simple deployments of other Rails applications.

 ## Installation

+Thruster is distributed as a Ruby gem.
+Because Thruster is written in Go, we provide several pre-built platform-specific binaries.
+Installing the gem will automatically fetch the appropriate binary for your platform.

-Add this line to your application's Gemfile:
+To install it, add it to your application's Gemfile:

 ```ruby
 gem 'thruster'